earthly/earthly/docs/earth-command/earth-command.md

 ##### `--ssh-auth-sock <path-to-sock>`

-Also available as an env var setting: `SSH_AUTH_SOCK=<path-to-sock>`.
+Also available as an env var setting: `EARTHLY_SSH_AUTH_SOCK=<path-to-sock>`.

 Sets the path to the SSH agent sock, which can be used for SSH authentication.
 SSH authentication is used by Earthly in order to perform git clone's underneath.

-On most systems, the env var `SSH_AUTH_SOCK` env var is already set if a SSH agent is running.
+On Linux systems, this setting defaults to the value of the env var $SSH_AUTH_SOCK.
+On most systems, the env var `SSH_AUTH_SOCK` env var is already set if an SSH agent is running.

+On Mac systems, this setting defaults to `/run/host-services/ssh-auth.sock` to match recommendation in [the official Docker documentation](https://docs.docker.com/docker-for-mac/osxfs/#ssh-agent-forwarding).

 For more information see the [Authentication page](../guides/auth.md).

 ##### `--git-username <git-user>`